andrewhickey/sh24-order-journey/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts
+## Running and testing

-In the project directory, you can run:
+Firstly in the project directory, run `npm install` then, you can run:

 ### `npm start`